Connecting Silicon Valley to Africa

-Our Donor Circle for Africa is a collaboration of Bay Area philanthropists focused on learning from experts, social entrepreneurs and each other to determine the best ways to leverage collective resources in Silicon Valley for the benefit of nonprofit groups and entrepreneurs in Africa.
+Our Donor Circle is a collaboration of Bay Area philanthropists focused on learning from experts, social entrepreneurs and each other to determine the best ways to leverage collective resources in Silicon Valley for the benefit of nonprofit groups and entrepreneurs in Africa.
 As a leader in international grantmaking among community foundations, we recognize and honor the roles our donors play as global citizens.
 We value the interests and initiatives of donors who are creating this Circle to support sustainable change in Africa.

-The Donor Circle for Africa meets the second Friday of every month from 10:00 a.m. to noon at the community foundation offices in Mountain View.
+The Donor Circle for Africa meets the fourth Friday of every month from 10:00 a.m. to noon at the community foundation offices in Mountain View.
 We welcome any donors who would like to drop in for thoughtful conversation and action.

 |First anniversary celebration of the Circle.||Donor Circle meeting at the community foundation.|